 Landscape Fire Planning for Poplar Box Grassy Woodlands in the Queensland Murray-Darling Basin.

-This five-year project, otherwise known as our "Fire Project in the Maranoa" aims to engage landholders in the Maranoa in a process that supports a shared, improved understanding of the role of fire, and how it used to manage the landscape in terms of production, carbon and biodiversity.
+This five-year project (2012 - 2017), otherwise known as our "Fire Project in the Maranoa" engaged landholders in the Maranoa in a process that supported a shared, improved understanding of the role of fire, and how it is used to manage the landscape in terms of production, carbon and biodiversity.

-There is a lot of official information published about fire for other areas, but very little specific to the Maranoa-Balonne region, and a lot of the know-how is held in landholders' heads.
+There is a lot of official information published about fire for other areas, but very little specific to the Maranoa-Balonne region, and a lot of the know-how is held in landholder's heads.
 We identified the need to start documenting this valuable knowledge and the practices graziers apply in regard to fire as a management tool.
-The process is helping to identify any gaps in knowledge and whether there is capacity to fill them.
+The process helped identify gaps in knowledge and whether there is capacity to fill them.